What is JoJo’s Bizarre Adventure?

 An overview of the pages in the chapter Dio’s World Part 7 from JoJo’s Bizarre Adventure.

 Since JoJo is a manga, its reading direction is reversed compared to Western comics.
-In a manga, you read pages starting from the right-hand page that corresponds to the end in Western comics, and you leaf through them backward, towards the left-hand page that corresponds to the start in Western comics:
+In a manga, you read pages starting from the right-hand page, corresponding to the end in Western comics, and you leaf through them backward, toward the left-hand page, corresponding to the start in Western comics:

 The reading direction of the sequence of pages in the chapter Dio’s World Part 7 from JoJo’s Bizarre Adventure.